GasFurr/ArchyOS/README.md

 1. "dev-iter-*" branches, basically developer's playground, do whatever here, AI code, broken code, non-english comments, etc. It's just a playground, it's where ideas are born, tested and often discarded, just do whatever.
 2. "dev" branch, it's partially safe code pushed from iterations, it's purgatory for the code where we review it, rewrite it and make it main-worthy.
 There all AI code from iterations should be fully rewritten by human, all comments should be translated, everything here is in active code review stage.
-3. "main" branch, it's the sacred realm, there exists only stable, reviewed code.
+3. "main" branch, it's the sacred realm, there `exists only stable, reviewed code.
 No AI code allowed here, every symbol should be written by human.
 All comments should be in English.
 No experimentation here.

 My stance on AI code is simple: it's bad.
 But it's just enough to start work going.
-I, myself, a 16 y.o., mostly learning while i'm writing the code, and sometimes it's better to make something with AI, understand it, and then rewrite, than do nothing.
-But if you don't understand AI code - this code is bad by default, even if it works perfectly.
 AI workflow for ArchyOS is basic: Generate, Understand, Refine, Rewrite.
 Even if all the changes is purely cosmetic - please rewrite it by hand, i don't care if you changed nothing anyway.
 AI is just a statistic model, it doesn't understand what it's writing, and so, if you don't understand what AI wrote - then NOBODY on earth understands it.
 Be responsible about what you write.
-AI for writing docs?
-Sucks.
-But again: Generate, Understand, Refine, Rewrite.
-If without AI you can't explain your own code - it's a bad code.
-Quality control for documentation should actually be even more strict, than quality control for the code, but if it gets work done - just use standard workflow, never even try to push AI code and docs anywhere without reading it first.
-Did i used AI for this readme?
-Yeah, in some part.
-But all the design choices and philosophy are purely mine, i used AI only to give all this thought a comprehensible form, to get MY work done, not to get work done FOR ME.

 Using AI for code itself isn't that bad, just remember - AI can't think for you, reason for you, and debug for you.
 It doesn't understand the machine, it can't do differential diagnosis, it has zero intuition about emergent behaviour.
 You ARE smarter than AI, no matter what's your level.
 AI has all the data.
 But only YOU see the logic.
 AI can brainstorm with you, it can't really assemble anything coherent from this brainstorming session.